seanfhear/fplmystats/README.md

 ### Prerequisites

 ```
 The user needs only their Manager ID number or League ID number.
+Instructions to find these numbers are given.
 ```

 ## Built With